emmy-codes/geekhaven-blog/README.md

 ![login_screen](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/c0dc610c-c7d4-4c09-af1a-a5110eefdcd5)
 * .... which leads on to this feature, cosplay submissions.
 Authenticated users can upload an image with a description and character name.
 Submissions will be pending until an admin has approved them.
 * Cosplay Hall of Fame: Published submissions  (and the user's own pending submissions) can be viewed on this page.
 * Editing submissions - Authenticated users can also edit their submissions at any time by going to the Hall of Fame.
-This will redirect them to the cosplay submissions page, but with the prepopulated form data from their original submission.
+This will redirect them to the cosplay submissions page but with the prepopulated form data from their original submission.

 - - -